isomerpages/govtech-stp/_hong-kong/00c-atb-faq.md

 Yes.
 An individual application will have to be submitted for each traveller.

+#### 6. How much does a COVID-19 PCR test cost in Singapore?

+Please check with the listed [clinics and testing centres](https://go.gov.sg/covid19pcrtestproviders) for the ocst of the COVID-19 PCR test.
+You are required to bear the cost of your pre-departure COVID-19 PCR test.

-#### 6. Upon receiving the approval, how can I make an appointment for my pre-departure COVID-19 PCR test?
+#### 7. Upon receiving the approval, how can I make an appointment for my pre-departure COVID-19 PCR test?

 Upon receiving approval, please contact one of the designated clinics or testing centres to make an appointment.
 The list of designated clinics and testing centres can be found [here](https://go.gov.sg/covid19pcrtestproviders).

 You are advised to make an appointment with the designated clinic or testing centre of your choice as early as possible to secure an appropriate time slot for your pre-departure COVID-19 PCR test.

-#### 7. When should I make my appointment for my pre-departure COVID-19 PCR test?
+#### 8. When should I make my appointment for my pre-departure COVID-19 PCR test?

 Please ensure that your COVID-19 PCR test is taken within 72 hours before departing from Singapore and **no later than 48 hours before** your departure flight.
 If the test is taken at the clinic or testing centre less than 38-40 hours before your departure flight, you may not receive your results in time for your flight.

-#### 8. What information will I need to book an appointment for the COVID-19 PCR test?
+#### 9. What information will I need to book an appointment for the COVID-19 PCR test?

 Please have the following information on hand when you are making an appointment with the clinic or testing centre:
 - Reference number of approval letter to take the pre-departure COVID-19 PCR test